insanity54/nanowrimo2017_practice/all.md

 Tanaka's expression changed from enraged to surprised, as she turned to see Shizuma's blushing face.
 Her escapade was over as she rushed over to Shizuma, grasping her on the shoulders.

 "Are you Okay, Shizuma?
 I didn't mean to make you blush.
-Please don't cry!", she pleaded as before she turned away from Marth.
+Please don't cry!", she pleaded with Shizuma before she turned towards Marth.
 "We're not done here, I'll talk to you later!"

 The two scurried away and Marth sighed, relieved.

-"Actually, you _are_ done.", An man's voice echoed.
+"Actually, you _are_ done.", A man's voice echoed.
 Startled, Marth turned to see a tall slender man in the shadows.
 He wore dark flared pants, pointy shined shoes, a partially buttoned white long sleeve shirt with rolled up sleeves, and a black choker.
 His hair was silver, short and combed, with hair covering part of his face.

 "Who are you?", Marth questioned.